Types of Contact Lenses: Soft Contacts

 There are a variety of types of contact lenses including disposable soft contacts, toric soft lenses, colored and multifocal lenses.
 This is great news for patients who were previously unable to wear soft contact lenses due to discomfort or dry eye disease.

-A) Disposable Soft Contact Lenses: Disposable lenses come in a variety of different wearing schedules including daily, two-week, monthly, and night-and-day lenses.
+Disposable lenses come in a variety of different wearing schedules including daily, two-week, monthly, and night-and-day lenses.
 Daily contact lenses are lenses that you throw out after wearing and do not involve storage after use.
 Two-week lenses are lenses that you store in a container, with appropriate contact lens solution, nightly for cleaning, and can be worn for up to 14 days before discarding.
-Monthly lenses allow wear of the lenses for up to 30 days, but also require nightly storage and cleaning in a container with appropriate solution.
+Monthly lenses allow wear of the lenses for up to 30 days, but also require nightly storage and cleaning in a container with the appropriate solution.

-B) Toric Soft Contact Lenses: Toric lenses are designed to correct for astigmatism.
+Toric lenses are designed to correct astigmatism.
 Astigmatism is a vision condition caused by an irregularly shaped cornea.
 Toric lenses also come in daily, two-week or monthly modalities.